antoinemartin/autocloud/docs/getting-started/2-gitops-setup.md

     CD.
 This is optional.
 -   Creating a
     [webhook:material-open-in-new:](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks){:target="\_blank"}
-    for the repository for faster updates.
+    on the repository targeting Argo CD for faster updates.

 !!! info